kawhi66/Virtual-DOM/README.md

 ![](/example/assets/a-fun-example.png)

-I also made another example, it list some solutions to move an inner element to the centre of parent element.
+I also made another example, it lists some solutions to move an inner element to the centre of parent element.

 ![](/example/assets/another-example.png)